What is the purpose of your business?

 The foundation involves employees in its philanthropy by having them serve on committees that review grant applications, establishing a clear link between staff and the wider society.

-Similarly, Envato recently announced a new foundation focused on indigenous education and skills in Australia, providing grants totalling $630,000 across the next three to six years.
+Similarly, Envato launched a foundation focused on indigenous education and skills in Australia, providing grants totalling $630,000 across three to six years.

 6. Consider Alternative Structures